usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Landscape from Memory_, by Rival Consoles
 - _Tranzkript 1_, by Actress
 - _勇気_, by betcover!!
 - _集合_, by 電球
-- _Landscape from Memory_, by Rival Consoles
 - _Muuntautuja_, by Oranssi Pazuzu
 - _Elements_, by Atheist
 - _Traced in Air_, by Cynic
 - _Menos El Oso_, by Minus the Bear
 - _Loop-Finding-Jazz-Records_, by Jan Jelinek
-- _New Environments & Rhythm Studies_, by Andrew Pekler

 </details>